sait-wbdv/course-outlines/cpnt260/README.md

 - Use browser tools to measure performance.
 - Explain the necessity of testing a website on different device types, device brands, browsers, and operating systems.
 - Test a website using a device simulator.

+---

+### 13. Demonstrate the different procedures for saving files for different scenarios.
+- Explain procedures for outputting individual images for online use.
+- Identify different file formats and their uses.
+- Demonstrate different file optimization methods for outputting raster files.